-In May 2018, the Company announced and commenced a voluntary cash tender offer to purchase any and all of its outstanding 57/8% senior notes at a cash purchase price of \$1,077.50 per \$1,000.00 of senior notes.
+In May 2018, the Company completed a cash tender offer to purchase any and all of its outstanding 57/8% senior notes at a cash purchase price of \$1,077.50 per \$1,000.00 of senior notes.
 As a result of the tender offer, the Company repurchased approximately \$185.9 million of principal amount of the senior notes for approximately \$200.3 million, plus accrued interest.
-The repurchase resulted in a loss on extinguishment of debt of approximately \$15.7 million, including estimated associated fees.
-The Company also recorded approximately \$3.0 million of accelerated amortization of the deferred gain related to the senior notes.
-Both the loss on extinguishment and the accelerated amortization will be reflected in "Interest expense, net," for the three months ended June 30, 2018.
+The repurchase resulted in a loss on extinguishment of debt of approximately \$15.7 million, including associated fees.
+The Company also recorded approximately \$3.0 million of accelerated amortization of the deferred gain related to the terminated interest rate swap instrument associated with the senior notes discussed above.
+Both the loss on extinguishment and the accelerated amortization were reflected in "Interest expense, net," for the three and six months ended June 30, 2018.
+As of June 30, 2018 and December 31, 2017, the unamortized portion of the deferred gain was approximately \$1.8 million and \$5.3 million, respectively.
+The amortization for the three and six months ended June 30, 2018 was approximately \$3.2 million and \$3.5 million, respectively.
+The amortization for the three and six months ended June 30, 2017 was approximately \$0.4 million and \$0.7 million, respectively.